dimitri/prefix/README.txt

 caller/callee phone number to an operator prefix.

-Let's say the prefixes table is called +prefixes+, a typical query will try to match a phone number to the greater prefix in the table:
+Let's say the prefixes table is called +prefixes+, a typical query will try to match a phone number to the longest prefix in the table:

     SELECT *
       FROM prefixes